lambdamikel/LambdaSpeak3/README.md

   - **AT (3 = left, 8 = right):** the raw PCM output from the ATmega; used for the Amdrum mode and the autonomous PCM Sample Playing mode.
 This signal has higher quality than the MIX output.
 If no SPO256-AL2 is being used, then there is no need for the MIX output, and the AT raw PCM output achieves higher PCM quality and bandwidth.

-  - **SPO (4 = left, 9 = right):** the raw speech output from the optional SPO256-AL2 chip; used for the SPO-based SSA1 and DK’tronics modes.
+  - **SPO (4 = left, 9 = right):** the raw speech output from the optional SPO256-AL2 chip; used for the SPO-based SSA1 and DKâ€™tronics modes.
 This signal has higher quality than the MIX output.
 If no SPO256-AL2 is being used, then this switch should be in the off position.

   - **CPC (5 = left, 10 = right):** determines if the left (resp. right) output channel of LambdaSpeak's stereo output jack should be routed into the CPC's internal audio amplifier and speaker.
 Please note that the assignment of the left and right output of LambdaSpeak's stereo jack is determined by the DIP switches 1 to 5, and 6 to 9, resp., as just explained.
 This does not work on the Plus line of CPC computers, so these switches should be in the off position for a CPC Plus computer.